subhadeep-123/HackerRank/README.md

 # HackerRank
-This repo contains the soln of HackerRank Python Problems
+This repo contains the Solution of HackerRank Python Problems